wpoely86/Hubbard-GPU/README.md

 constains the GPU version and the branch 'PRIMME' used the PRIMME library to find the eigenvalues and eigenvectors.
 You can find PRIMME at [http://www.cs.wm.edu/~andreas/software/](http://www.cs.wm.edu/~andreas/software/)

-All code is under GLPv2 (but I still have to add it to all files).
+All code is under the GPL.